The Ultimate Guide to SEO Tracking for Agency Success

 • Comparison with competitors

-SEMrush integration for domain strength metrics
+Semrush integration for domain strength metrics

 8. Mobile Traffic PercentageCritical for mobile-first indexing• Mobile vs. desktop traffic trends